Smoke taint

 Smoke taint is a broad term for a set of smoke imparted compounds found in affected wines, constituting a wine fault.
 Increasing incidences of smoke tainted wines are an important issue, given the recent occurrences of wildfires or bushfires in wine grape producing regions during the growing seasons.
 Examples of wildfires resulting in smoke tainted wines include the fires in South Africa in late 2017, October 2017 Northern California wildfires, the 2019–20 Australian bushfire season, and the 2020 Glass Fire in Northern California.

 Whenever ambient smoke comes into contact with developing grapes on vines for a period of time, there is a risk that the grapes will carry smoke taint and impart this in wine made from them.
 The risk is higher with red wines, because their fermentation process includes the grape skins.
-Around 20-25 percent of people are estimated to not be able to taste the smokiness, possibly because of a lack of enzymes in their saliva.

 Causes

 Smoke taint occurs when developing grapes are exposed to the smoke from wildfires.
 There are a number of factors that will determine the level of impact the smoke will have on the berries, including the state of berry development during the episode, the grape variety, the type and concentration of smoke and the duration of exposure.

 Wildfires in forested areas tend to burn a lot of wood, releasing volatile phenols into the atmosphere.
 When these are absorbed by developing grapes in nearby vineyards, they can bind to grape sugars within the grapes.
 These bound phenols, known as glycosides, are likely to be odorless and tasteless until the bond with the sugar is broken during winemaking processes or aging.
 When the volatile phenols become unbound, the characteristic "smoky" flavor is likely to become detectable.
 This bond can also become undone upon tasting, when an affected wine comes in contact with enzyme-containing saliva.
 Thus, smoke taint can exist masked in wine for a period of time before it becomes apparent.